Dr Juvaria Jafri

 - +44 (0)20 7040 4565

-Dr Juvaria Jafri is a political economist studying financial development in the Global South, including inclusive finance, payments systems, and impact investing strategies.
-Her PhD research is a study of how shadow banking practices and networks have shaped inclusive finance in Pakistan.
+Juvaria Jafri is a political economist studying financial development in the Global South, including inclusive finance, payment systems, and impact investing strategies.
+Her doctoral research studied how shadow banking practices and networks have shaped inclusive finance in Pakistan.
 Her previous degrees are from the University of Toronto, Canada, and SZABIST, Pakistan.
 She has several years of work experience in the financial sector.
 At City, she has been teaching on modules in microeconomics, macroeconomics, the political economy of development, and quantitative analysis.

 - PhD, City, University of London, United Kingdom

 - MS, Shaheed Zulfiqar Ali Bhutto Institute of Science and Technology, Pakistan

 - Q-Step Teaching Fellow, City, University London, Oct 2015 – Oct 2018

 - Visiting Lecturer, Indus Valley School of Art and Architecture, Jan 2013 – May 2014